 There are three main types of property surveys that are available to you.
 We have put together a short guide outlined with a general look at which property survey would be a more suitable option for you.

 As a First-Time Buyer in Leicester, your next step after being accepted for your offer on a property is to arrange a survey to establish the sort of condition that the property is in as well as the value of it, as this will give the lender confidence that it is worth what you are paying for it.

 If anything of concern is found on the survey, you are then in a position by law to approach the seller and negotiate a price for the work that will be required to rectify it.

 Here’s a short video from the Royal Institution of Chartered Surveyors (RICS) that explains the different types available to you.

 There are 3 main types of property survey available to you in Leicester:

 Your mortgage lender may even offer you a free fundamental valuation as part of your mortgage deal.
-A Mortgage Valuation will not highlight any repairs that are needed.
-However, it may point out any apparent defects and recommend that you take a closer look at them yourself.
+A Mortgage Valuation will not highlight any repairs that are needed, though it may still point out any apparent defects and recommend that you take a closer look at them yourself.

-You can find a surveyor to carry out a Homebuyer’s report or building survey through the Royal Institution of Chartered Surveyors.
+You can find a surveyor to carry out a Homebuyers report or building survey through the Royal Institution of Chartered Surveyors.